Traveler Updates on Coronavirus Response - IND Cares

-As we continue to monitor the progressing Coronavirus (COVID-19) in the State of Indiana and its global impact, the Indianapolis Airport Authority is working to ensure that the health and well-being of the public and employees using its facilities during this current health situation.
-We continue to stay in close contact with partners from the Centers for Disease Control and Prevention (CDC), state Department of Health, and local public health officials to follow their recommendations.
+As we continue to monitor conditions for the health and safety of our passengers, the Indianapolis Airport Authority is working to ensure that the well-being of the public and our employees remains our highest priority.
+We continue to stay in close contact with partners from the Centers for Disease Control and Prevention (CDC), State Department of Health, and local public health officials to follow their recommendations.

 Specifically, the Indianapolis Airport Authority has been taking the following measures to help protect the traveling public at the Indianapolis International Airport (IND).
-We will continue to review our actions as the situation evolves.
+We will continue to review our actions as the situation continues to evolve.

 - In locations where travelers congregate, we are conducting extra cleaning, including the Civic Plaza food court seating area, visitor seating area, airline gate seating areas, and Baggage Claim.